Indiana Welcome Center

 The theater is available for corporate meetings and group rentals.
 Contact us at 219-989-7770 to reserve a space.

 There are also five films available in the theater for visitors to watch by request.
-Films include "Everglades of the North," a 24-minute documentary on the history of the Grand Kankakee Marsh; "Indiana Dunes: Child of the Northwest Wind," an orientation film to the Indiana Dunes National Lakeshore; US Steel "Big Stuff: Earth," a short film covering steel manufacturing; ArcelorMittal's "Forging Ahead," an exploration of the steelmaking process; and a unique view of The Pig Adventure at Fair Oaks Farms.
+Films include "Everglades of the North," a 24-minute documentary on the history of the Grand Kankakee Marsh; "Indiana Dunes: Child of the Northwest Wind," an orientation film to the Indiana Dunes National Park; US Steel "Big Stuff: Earth," a short film covering steel manufacturing and ArcelorMittal's "Forging Ahead," an exploration of the steelmaking process.